ACRRM/curriculum-docusaurus/docs/rural-generalist/learning-areas/scholar.md

 #### CG.S.4

-Demonstrate use measures of relative risk, odd ratios and numbers needed to treat in relation to key therapies for common clinical conditions.
+Demonstrate use measures of relative risk, odd ratios and numbers needed to treat in relation to key therapies for common clinical conditions

 #### CG.S.5